krigjo25/python/minor challenges/interpreter/README.md

-# Bank
+# Meals

 ## About this project

-A program to ensure the value of the prompted message
+Implements a program that prompts the user for an mathmatic challange

-Usage : type in the terminal python bank.py, and follow the instruction from the prompted message
+USEAGE : In the terminal type python interpreter.py Follow the instructions given in the prompt.

 Originally this project was created as an assignment at CS50P - Introduction to Python.

-##  About the testing framework
+##  About the testing network

-No testing framework for this project
+Testing network has not been used in this project

 ##  Credits

 ### Responsories

 [os, sys -  Matthijs labots]()

 ###  Disclamers